 In 2019 I developed a maple-sweetened version for Coombs smothered in strawberry chia jam, fresh berries, and mascarpone cream.
 It tasted like a giant strawberry shortcake, just the dessert for the first fruit of spring.
 Jay and I decided to get married on a whim at City Hall with only our moms present, and this cake ended up being our wedding cake.
 We brought it to our favorite local restaurant Piccino and devoured it after dinner with champagne.

 The day of our wedding was also our cat Catamus's birthday.
 We had hoped to have several more years with him to celebrate this happy occasion, but sadly 2020 would be the only year we would celebrate as a family.
-Our "cotton anniversary" was last week, and though we missed dear Catamus, we basked in the company of Zeppo and Hank who have made themselves right at home in our lives.
+On our first anniversary, though we missed dear Catamus, we basked in the company of Zeppo and Hank who have made themselves right at home in our lives.
 You can follow their antics on Instagram in my stories and highlights.

 Gluten-Free Strawberry Cake